-Life rafts are stored in a fibreglass container, incorporated with a high-pressure gas used for inflating life rafts at the time of emergency.
+Life rafts are stored in a fibreglass container, with a high-pressure gas used to inflate life rafts during an emergency.

-A Hydrostatic Release Unit (HRU) is connected to the raft container and ship, which release the raft even after the ship sinks in water.
+A Hydrostatic Release Unit (HRU) is connected to the raft container and ship, which releases the raft even after the vessel sinks in water.

 The particulars of the raft are stencilled on the container, which includes the capacity, manufacturing date, servicing date, company name etc., along with the launching procedure with a photogenic display for easy understanding.

-The basic survival items are already stored in the raft, including rations, pyrotechnics, life jackets etc.
+The essential survival items are already stored in the raft, including rations, pyrotechnics, life jackets etc.

-Some ships carry a davit launching system which allows the crew to inflate and board the raft on the deck, avoiding the risk of going into the seawater.
+Some ships carry a davit launching system that allows the crew to inflate and board the raft on the deck, avoiding the risk of entering the seawater.

 Important Solas Requirements For Life Rafts

-- All liferaft provided on ships should be bestowed with its painter permanently attached to the ship.
+- All liferaft provided on ships should be bestowed with its painter permanently attached to the vessel.

 - Each liferaft or group of liferafts should be stowed with a float-free arrangement complying with the requirements so that each floats free.
 If it is an inflatable raft, it should inflate automatically when the ship sinks.

-- Liferafts should be stowed in such to permit the manual release of one raft or container at a time from the securing arrangements.
+- Liferafts should be stowed to permit the manual release of one raft or container at a time from the securing arrangements.

 - Liferafts intended for throw-overboard launching should be stowed to be readily transferable for launching on either side of the ship.